cl720 Mini Review. Is it worth buying Chinese LED projector?15 March 2017

 Here we see that the Viewsonic is colder, as well as the Portokalizon 100% Epson red that I mentioned in the measurements…

 In the dark, the headlights are very close.
 However, you will find light superiority of the Viewsonic because of the slightly better on/off contrast, the lower brightness, and the fact that Epson plays without an iris enabled (for some reason the static screenshots did not work and disabled ).

 Here you can see the slightly mpledizon black of Epson.
 Better the Viewsonic, not with the difference that seems (remember the camera report that we said), but because I saw the scene with the iris of Epson turned on I will say that things are reversed.

 Like two drops of water.
 Here the Epson plays ball on the DLP field and scores…

 Here again we distinguish this embossing of Epson…

 The two projectors are close, very close.
 However, Epson is better at the point.
 Brightening, brighter, better black because of an automatic iris (but only with the iris on) and better movement than the Viewsonic even with the F. I switched off.

 If we put in the equation that it is significantly more silent than the Viewsonic kata 8db about in low mode (and only in low, because putting the lamp in high position the noise becomes almost intolerable) and that has ANSI contrast now equivalent even (if not better) Of DLP, is proclaimed for me victorious in their duel with victory points, as we would say in boxing.

 JVC DLA-X30 vs Epson tw5650

 This contra is informal because the projectors belong to a completely different category with JVC being in a much more expensive one.
 But my curiosity didn’t leave me.
-How will an old JVC be standing almost 7etiased in front of a fresh last year spotlight of a thousand euros?
+How will an old JVC be standing (almost 7 years old!) in front of a fresh last year spotlight of a 1000$?
 Don’t tell me you don’t want to find out;